jeffpar/argument-aloud/ussc/audit/index.md

   - [Presser v.
 United States](https://www.oyez.org/cases/1961/278) (No. 278) was argued in the 1961 term, affirmed by an equally divided Court, subsequently restored to the Court's 1962 calendar (as No. 25), and reargued and decided in the 1962 term.
 However, Oyez appears to provide only the 1961 argument.

-  - Creek Nation v.
-United States (No. 124) was argued in the 1961 term on April 24, 1962, but it does not appear in Oyez.
+  - **Creek Nation v.
+United States** (No. 124) was argued in the 1961 term on April 24, 1962, but it does not appear in Oyez.
 It was affirmed by an equally divided Court on June 4, 1962, so the lack of an opinion may have contributed to it being overlooked.

+  - **Chicago and North Western Railway Company v.
+The Atchison, Topeka and Santa Fe Railway Company** (No. 8) and **United States v.
+The Atchison, Topeka & Santa Fe Railway Company** (No. 23) were argued in the 1966 term on April 19, 1967, but all that appears in Oyez is "A Quantity of Copies of Books v.
+Kansas" (No. 8) with no argument.

 Examples of anomalies uncovered in Oyez during the initial audit: